surereddy/mnet/README.md

 Mnet provides the [msocks](./msocks) package which implements a lightweight websocket server and client implementations with blazing fast data transfers by combining minimal data copy with data buffering techniques.

-Mudp like all Mnet packages are foundation, in that they lay the necessary foundation to transfer at blazing speed without being too opinionated on how you build on top.
+Msocks like all Mnet packages are foundation, in that they lay the necessary foundation to transfer at blazing speed without being too opinionated on how you build on top.

 ## Contributions